aerni/statamic-livewire-forms/README.md

 ## Features
 - Use your Statamic form blueprints as a form builder
-- Realtime validation with fine-grained control over each field
 - No need for a client-side form validation library
 - One source of truth for your validation rules
 - Spam protection with Google reCAPTCHA v2 and honeypot field